 Advice # 8 – Do Not Underestimate The Value of Email

-It is important companies not underestimate the value of email, which in many cases is still a very effective channel even though it is not the most technologically sophisticated.
-Even though email is not cutting edge technology, Econsultancy reports a large number of medium companies still lack the technical skills to handle their email channel.
+It is important for companies not to underestimate the value of email, which in many cases is still a very effective channel even though it is not the most technologically sophisticated.
+Even though email is not cutting-edge technology, Econsultancy reports a large number of medium companies still lack the technical skills to handle their email channel.
 While the actual process is infinitely more complex, the below graph explains the tripartite structure of how email works.